Tributes paid to acting legend Sidney Poitier following death aged 94

 The Bahamian-American actor was known for films including In The Heat Of The Night, Blackboard Jungle and Guess Who’s Coming To Dinner – and was the first black man to win the Oscar for best actor.

+The Prime Minister of the Bahamas paid tribute to him as “a cultural icon, an actor and film director, civil and human rights activist and a diplomat” and said the national flag will fly at half-mast across the country and its embassies.

-Jeffrey Wright Whoopi Goldberg and Joseph Gordon-Levitt were among those paying tribute.
+Jeffrey Wright Whoopi Goldberg and Joseph Gordon-Levitt were also among those paying tribute.

 Bond star Wright said on Twitter: “Sidney Poitier.
 What a landmark actor.
 One of a kind.
 What a beautiful, gracious, warm, genuinely regal man.
 RIP, Sir.
 With love.”